Entremont-le-Vieux: Neighboring municipalities

 Neighboring communes of Entremont-le-Vieux are Saint-Pierre d'Entremont in Savoie, Sainte-Marie-du-Mont, Saint-Jean-de-Couz and Corbel.

 History

 The parish of Notre-Dame d'Epernay is the lordship of the Entremonts valley.

-The church of Entremont-le-Vieux, Notre-Dame d'Epernay, was rebuilt in the mid-19th century to its present location, sufficiently large to accommodate the 1,800 people of this time.
-A fire destroyed the building in 1653. the place was renovated in 1844.
+The church of Entremont-le-Vieux, Notre-Dame d'Epernay, was rebuilt in the mid-19th century to its present location, largely to accommodate the 1,800 people of this time.
+A fire destroyed the building in 1653.
+The church was renovated in 1844.
 Ravaged partly in 1995, the tower and the bells (which dated from 1654) have been completely redone.

-In 1934, was built at Entremont-le-Vieux the renowned Fruitière des Entremonts (for milk, cheese and local products).
+In 1934, a creamerie was built at Entremont-le-Vieux the renowned Fruitière des Entremonts (for milk, cheese and local products).

-In 1988, was discovered inside a cave on the slopes of the Massif du Granier, one of the most important archaeological sites of cave bears.
-This discovery has led to an extensive research on the existence of these animals in the valley.
+In 1988, the Ursus spelaeus was discovered inside a cave on the slopes of the Massif du Granier, which is one of the most important archaeological sites of cave bears.
+This discovery has led to extensive research on the existence of these animals in the valley.